 totaling more than $13.7 billion2.
 Of that, $3 billion came from TransNet, while $10 billion were matching state and federal transportation dollars.

-TransNet funds, and those from the new ballot measure, stay right here in San Diego County to address our region’s priorities; they cannot be taken away by Sacramento.
+TransNet funds, and those from Proposition A, stay right here in San Diego County to address our region’s priorities; they cannot be taken away by Sacramento.

 If you take a look around, chances are that you’ll see TransNet-funded improvements every day – on your commute to work or school, meeting friends in your local neighborhood, or enjoying the beautiful environment around us.

 View an interactive story map and learn how every TransNet dollar invested in completed projects helped leverage three dollars from state, federal, and other funding sources.